adityasolanki205/Face-Recognition/README.md

 ![](expected.gif)

 ## Motivation
-For the last one year, I have been part of a great learning curve wherein I have upskilled myself to move into a Machine Learning and Cloud Computing.
+For the last one year, I have been part of a great learning curve wherein I have upskilled to move into a Machine Learning and Cloud Computing.
 This project was practice project for all the learnings I have had.
 This is first of the many more to come.

 ## Libraries/framework used